 To do so, you can either increase the size of the pan it is made in, or make it in two.
-This recipe was developed to be made inside of a medium cast iron skillet, about 8-10″ inches.
-To double the portions is can be made in a 12″ cast iron skillet.
+This recipe can be made inside of a medium cast iron skillet or baking dish, about 8-10" inches.
+To double the portions it can be made in a 12" cast iron skillet.

 If you want to freeze this meal, I recommend assembling and baking it in a disposable aluminum foil container.
 Let the casserole cool completely before freezing.
 Wrap well with one tight layer of plastic wrap and a layer of aluminum foil.